 Someone who is seeking to be a productive leader will also be someone who works hard in the development of their communications skills.
 The ability to communicate one on one is a strong skill of a true leader.

-True Leaders Understand That They are Not Self-made
+Basic Principles of a True Leader Shows an Understanding That They are Not Self-made

-True Leaders are Always in the Process of Learning
+Basic Principles of a True Leader Shows That They are Always in the Process of Learning

 Finally, a true leader is always in the process of learning.
-It never stops.
+The learning process never stops.
 It never ceases.
-It goes on and on and they are never bored with it.
+It goes on and on, and they are never bored with it.
 Those who have the skills of true leadership see it as a constant evolutionary process.